 These docs are also available as a PDF: https://media.readthedocs.org/pdf/zippypayments/latest/zippypayments.pdf

-Rather than being a specification to read, Zippy is a working project.
+Zippy provides you with a working example.
 It’s important to note that underneath Zippy does not actually do anything other than record some transaction information to allow APIs to work.
 Specifically it does not:

 - try and actually charge carrier billing

 That is all faked out.
 It’s up to the individual payment processor to implement that.